Familiar Stories

 8. To every ONE I say "Thank You for The Music" and Our Patron Saint Cecilia whose Feast Day Mom shares.

-TO HOME MOVIE MEMORIES VIEWED IN GROVE BEFORE THE PROJECTOR WENT PHUT.
+TWO HOME MOVIE MEMORIES VIEWED IN GROVE BEFORE THE PROJECTOR WENT PHUT.
 BOTH COURTESY OF MY DEAREST THATHA S.N.
 BAYANKER

-His homes were named Srinivasa in Waltair Uplands where a massive commercial building stands.
-The topmost section has family photographs in black and white taken without my permission and used to decorate the pub.
-His other home in Koramangala Bangalore was named Shree 612, 80ft Road Koramangala.
+Thatha's other home in Koramangala Bangalore was named Shree 612, 80ft Road Koramangala.
 Now in its place stands YES Bank and something called the Attic.
 Behind there's a coconut tree my grandmother planted.
-We sold the place for a song thanks to restless Uncle who couldn't have cared less about our inheritance.
+We sold the place for a song thanks to restless Uncles who couldn't have cared less about our inheritance.
 1000sft of the plot was not even taken into account when the property was sold.
 My grandmother really wanted to maximise profits whereas my grandfather wanted out of that terribly crowded locality.
-He had an accident and his morning walk on Vishu Day, was in a coma for 10days and passed on peacefully.
-We were there for him but couldn't have his funeral because the the low lying are that Koramangala is and our sunken living room, a home designed by Jaisim the famous architect who often said "we should allow the elements to come in to our homes", I wonder if his home is constructed to let every sort of element in.
+Thatha had an accident on his morning walk on Vishu Day, was in a coma for 10days and passed on peacefully.
+The sons came only after he had passed on, thanks to their wives who only swoop in like vultures.
+One to claim money and the other to claim a husband but we were there for Thatha and couldn't have his funeral because the rains had got in to the low-lying area that Koramangala is and filled our sunken living room, a home designed by Jaisim the famous architect who often said "we should allow the elements to come in to our homes", I wonder if his home is constructed to let every sort of element in.

-Straight from the hospital on the way to the crematorium, in the back of the Maruti van, where I sat, I heard my aunt discuss the division of my grandfather's property.
-It's after that my grandmother and me began to co-invest.
-They still owe us a lot of money.
-By the way, dad's family property in Calicut is a Mall.
-There's a car showroom and it was bought by people with a surname Pai.
-We used some of that money to do up our home in Whitefield.
-Some of it was spent on snorkelling in Elba, Italy.
-Now for the two home movie memories - Mum in her resplendent red saree, blushing furiously as dad with his toothy smile whispered sweet nothings in her ear.
-When it came to my naming ceremony, Dad wanted to name me after his girlfriend.
+Now for the two home movie memories - Mum in her resplendent red saree, blushing furiously as dad with his toothy smile whispered sweet nothings in her ear on their wedding day in Guruvayoor, Kerala.
+When it came to my naming ceremony, Dad wanted to name me after his girlfriends.
 I might have had a thousand names.
-My brother's named after tennis star Jaideep Mukherjee though my maternal grandmother wanted to name him Dhiran Vasudevan after his paternal grandfather Vasudevan.
+My brother is named after tennis star Jaideep Mukherjee though my maternal grandmother wanted to name him Dhiran Vasudevan after his paternal grandfather Vasudevan.
 The second home movie memory is after I was born, the first time I saw the ocean in Vizhag at the age of 1 wearing a blue bikini with Mickey and Minnie Mouse motifs which my grandparents had got for their first grandchild from USA.
-The video has me running towards the ocean really fast and my father an ace sprinter, boxer, swimmer, flight sergeant, driver of trucks at the age of 6 running to catch me before I drown.
+The video has me running towards the ocean really fast and my father an ace sprinter, boxer, swimmer, flight sergeant, driver of trains a Man who could pretty much do anything if he set his mind to it.
+My Mother said, he had a really good brain and we do know that the human brain (for instance my uncle and aunt in Hyderabad) can conceive of every sort of evil known to man.
+Dad caught me before I drowned.
 I am still a hopeless swimmer.
 I can just about stay afloat, but I possess a fool's confidence and no fear because I know somewhere on Earth and in Heaven someOne is watching over me.